acquia/blt/docs/FAQ.md

 Before deploying code, BLT ensures that the source directory is clean according to Git.
 This ensures that any changes being deployed are captured in your source repository.
 This is especially important in a CI environment in order to ensure that nothing during the testing process itself modified the codebase in way that could lead to undefined or undesirable behavior once deployed.
 For instance, this prevents the testing process from changing database credentials that then get deployed to a production environment.

 **Solution**
 Ensure that your Git directory is clean before deploying.
 BLT should print a list of all dirty files to help you debug.
 If deploying locally, this is simply a matter of committing the changes.
-If deploying via CI, you'll need to examine your CI scripts to determine what might be causing these files to change during the test process.
+If deploying via CI, you'll need to determine what might be causing these files to change during the test process.

+A few examples of what can cause files to change during the deploy process:
-For instance, using `npm install` can sometimes cause package-lock.json to change during a deploy.
+- Using `npm install` can sometimes cause package-lock.json to change during a deploy.
 Using `npm ci` instead should avoid that.
+- Try replicating the CI process locally by running the same commands (visible in the CI logs), such as `blt setup` and `blt tests:all`.
+If these change files locally, you should determine if these changes need to be committed or whether your test scripts need to be adjusted to avoid creating changes.

 See [this issue](https://github.com/acquia/blt/issues/3564) for additional documentation and solutions.

 In an emergency, you can disable this check by passing the `--ignore-dirty` flag to `blt deploy`, but this is strongly discouraged as it may conceal deeper issues with your codebase.